 A statement of the insured, whether written or recorded, can provide a great deal of helpful information.
 Beyond the basics of when the pump was installed and who installed it, as much detail on the maintenance and the operation of the pump should be addressed.
 Depending on the water table, the pump may cycle constantly or hardly ever.
 It is important to address how frequently the pump cycles, which may provide information on whether the pump was properly sized for the application, but will certainly assist the expert in formulating opinions.
 The specifics of the date of loss, including any significant rainfall, is extremely important.
 If the insured is unable to provide specifics, documenting the amounts via newspaper or other media works just as well.
 Whether the pump was subjected to a significant strain due to a big rain can affect its performance.
 Believe it or not, we have successfully argued that geographic location made a difference – but that certainly is claim dependent.

 A picture truly is worth a thousand words.
-A thoroughly documented sump pump file can also be the difference in thousands of dollars in recovery.
+A thoroughly documented scene investigation can also be the difference in thousands of dollars in recovery.
 When in doubt, more is better.
 These suggestions will provide the subrogation professional, expert, and counsel with tools to prepare the file and maximize your recovery.
-If you have any questions, contact an attorney with our product liability subrogation practice.
+If you have any questions, contact one of our subrogation lawyers.